behzad17/My-Python-Project/README.md

 3. **gspread==6.1.4**

 ## Google Sheet
-I use a google sheet named hotel-management and worksheet named "rooms"
+I use a google sheet named hotel-management and worksheet named "rooms".

 ## link to deploy